-The lost grave is not the only unsolved murder victim, nor unidentified person buried here, but was one that brought me to these burial grounds.
+The lost grave that brought me here is not the only unsolved murder victim, nor unidentified person, buried on these grounds.
 This particular young lady has the unfortunate distinction of becoming the first recorded unsolved murder victim in Berks County.

 The unidentified man claimed that he and his wife had been walking along the Schuylkill River when they spotted a fox lurking nearby.
 He left his wife at the river’s edge to chase after the elusive creature.
 Failing to capture it, he returned to the spot he had left her to discover she was not there.
 He rushed back to the tavern in hopes that she had returned and was waiting for him.